 The assembler supports various extended mnemonics for branch instructions that incorporate the B0 field only or the B0 field and a partial BI field into the mnemonics.
-See Extended Mnemonics of Branch Instructions for more information.
+See "Extended Mnemonics of Branch Instructions" on page 87 for more information.

-System Call Instructions
+System Call Instruction